 In our area, we have more Heating Degree Days than Cooling Degree Days because the average temperature is below 65 more often than it is above 65.

 Here’s an example: On January 14, 2018, the average temperature in Scappoose was 47 degrees.
 Taking 65 and subtracting 47, we get 18, so that day had 18 Heating Degree Days.

 If you know the degree days in a month, you can compare it to other months to get a feel for how much warmer or colder it was.
 During months with a large number of heating degree days, you can expect your heating bills to be higher.

 If your bill is unexpectedly high, give us a call at (503) 397-0590 to discuss it.
 We can review your energy usage patterns and talk with you about payment arrangements that you might qualify for.
-We can also help you figure out if a home energy evaluation would be a good step to take.
+We can also help you figure out if a home weatherization evaluation would be a good step to take.